krauselab/krauselab/content/home/jumbotron.md

 +++
-# A Demo section created with the Blank widget.
-# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.

 widget = "jumbo"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

+# Sets the title and subtitle
 title = "**Krause Laboratory**" subtitle = "Yale University"

-image = "jumbotron.jpg"
+# These settings adjust the  style of the jumbotron
 [design]
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
   columns = "1"

 [design.background]
    # Background image.
    image = "jumbotron.jpg"  # Name of image in `static/img/`.
    image_darken = 0.3  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.